nearform/developing-microservices/README.md

 ![nearform](https://rawgit.com/mcollina/enterprise-iot-systems-with-mqtt-and-node/master/src/images/nearform.svg)

 # Developing Microservices

-This workshop will walk you through creating a simple live fed graph using a Microservices architecture in node.js.
+This workshop will walk you through creating and composing a set of microservices using docker and docker-compose.

+__Note:__ This is an intermediate level workshop.
+You should be comfortable with creating node.js modules and application.
+A basic understanding of docker and it's principles is also recommended.

 ## The app
 The app your are building is a sensor fed chart that provides realtime